anitaposch/anita-grav/user/pages/04.blog/articles-2023/230213-swap-out/_230213-swap-out.md

     default: '/exchange-satoshi-bitcoin'
 date: 2023-02-13 12:40
 dateformat: 'Y-m-d H:i'
-summary: You've received a decent amount of satoshis and want to change it to Bitcoin?
-Here is  how you can swap Lightning to on-chain with low fees.
+summary: "You've received a decent amount of satoshis and want to change it to Bitcoin?
+Here is  how you can swap Lightning to on-chain with low fees."
 thumbnail:
 template: article
 ---